 \subsection{Differential attack resistance}

-A vulnerable encryption scheme can be attacked by observing the change in the encrypted images when small change or modification are happened in the corresponding plain images.
-This type of attack is called chosen-plaintext attack or differential attack.
-It is, therefore, the NPCR and UACI tests are usually employed to estimate the ability of encryption algorithms for resisting the differential attack.
-The NPCR indicates to the number of pixel change rate.
-Meanwhile, the UACI indicates to the unified averaged changed intensity.
-However, these two measures are given as follows
+A vulnerable encryption scheme could attack by observing the change in the encrypted images when a small change or modification happens in the corresponding plain image.
+This type of attack is namely chosen plaintext attack or differential attack.
+The NPCR and UACI tests could be employed to estimate the resistance of encryption algorithms against differential attacks.
+The NPCR indicates the pixel change rate, while the UACI indicates the unified averaged changed intensity.
+These two measures are as follows:

 where $D(i,j)$ is the change of the pixel values from the plain-image to the encrypted image due to the encryption process, in which